Lisa Brown (lawyer): Early life and education

-Brown was born in Washington, D.C. and attended the prestigious Hotchkiss School in Lakeville, Connecticut.
+Brown was born in Washington, D.C., and attended the prestigious Hotchkiss School in Lakeville, Connecticut.
 A 1982 Magna Cum Laude Princeton University graduate with a B.A. in Political Economy, Brown earned a J.D. degree with Honors from the University of Chicago Law School in 1986.
 She then clerked on the U.S. Court of Appeals for the 11th Circuit for Judge John Cooper Godbold in Montgomery, Alabama, and she held a one-year fellowship as a Staff Attorney at the Center for Law in the Public Interest in Los Angeles, California.

 Private sector and pro bono work

-Before entering government service, Brown was a Partner in the Washington, D.C. law firm Shea & Gardner; while litigating and doing transactional work for the firm's paying clients, she also had a substantial pro bono practice focusing on disability issues, civil rights and social justice.
+Before entering government service, Brown was a Partner in the Washington, D.C., law firm Shea & Gardner; while litigating and doing transactional work for the firm's paying clients, she also had a substantial pro bono practice focusing on disability issues, civil rights and social justice.
 She wrote briefs in the U.S. Supreme Court and federal circuit courts in disability cases under The Fair Housing Amendments Act of 1988.
 She also reviewed appeals by rejected claimants in Dyson v.
 Denny's, Inc. (D. Md.), serving as the court-appointed Special Master.
 She was co-editor for the Washington Legal Clinic for the Homeless of Cold, Harsh and Unending Resistance: The District of Columbia Government's Hidden War Against Its Poor and Its Homeless (November 22, 1993), a report on social services litigation.

 Clinton administration

-Brown joined the American Constitution Society (ACS) in 2002, coming from Relman & Associates, a Washington, DC, civil rights firm.
+Brown joined the American Constitution Society (ACS) in 2002, coming from Relman & Associates, a Washington, D.C., civil rights firm.
 She had previously worked for Vice President Al Gore as Counsel (1999 through January 2001) and Deputy Counsel (April 1997 through August 1999).
 Her work included not only handling legal matters but also advising the Vice President on civil rights and various domestic policy issues.
 She also served on the Executive Board of the President's Committee on Employment of People with Disabilities.
 Before joining the Vice President's office, she was an Attorney Advisor in the Department of Justice's Office of Legal Counsel (June 1996 to April 1997).

 Personal life

-On January 3, 1998, Brown married a Kevin Cullen, an oncologist who directs the University of Maryland's cancer center.
+On January 3, 1998, Brown married Kevin Cullen, an oncologist who directs the University of Maryland's cancer center.
 They have one son.